mahmoudmohamedramadan/easy-model/README.md

 What makes this package featured?

 - **Accelerated Query Performance:**
-  - Significantly  improved query performance compared to native Laravel (see [fig. 1](https://raw.githubusercontent.com/mahmoudmohamedramadan/easy-model/refs/heads/main/assets/easy-model-vs-laravel-01.png) and [fig. 2](https://raw.githubusercontent.com/mahmoudmohamedramadan/easy-model/refs/heads/main/assets/easy-model-vs-laravel-02.png)).
+  - Significantly  improved query performance compared to native Laravel.

 - **Straightforward and Unified Syntax:**
   - Provides a unified, consistent syntax for `Query Builder` and `Eloquent Builder`.